 Hester is an international development professional who was looking for an opportunity to combine her professional expertise in corporate governance, social inclusion and public policy with her personal experience of parenting a child with additional needs to support a local charity.
 Having recently relocated back to Norfolk with her family, becoming a trustee of the Hamlet was an ideal opportunity to do this.

-What does Irene love about The Hamlet?
+What does Jon love about The Hamlet?

 Stuart knew our founders, Jack and Margaret Wymer very well and understands the foundations on which the charity was built.

-What does Stuart love about The Hamlet?
+What do you love about The Hamlet?

-It was my good fortune to know Margaret and Jack Wymer, founders of The Hamlet, and to work with them, particularly Margaret, for a while.
+It was my good fortune to know Margaret and Jack Wymer, founders of the Hamlet, and to work with them, particularly Margaret, for a while.
 I share their philosophy of involving families, minimising disability, maximising ability and providing quality care.
-I also worked with Margaret’s brother, Gerry Blyth, (now a patron of The Hamlet) when he was manager.
+I also worked with Margaret’s brother, Gerry Blyth, (now a patron of the Hamlet) when he was manager.

-For me, the purpose of The Hamlet continues to be being positive about children and young people with disabilities, supporting families, quality care and a ‘can do’ approach.
+For me, the purpose of the Hamlet continues to be being positive about children and young people with disabilities, supporting families, quality care and a ‘can do’ approach

 Ann wants to help The Hamlet in whatever way she can.
-Her expertise and skills from her social work background is of great benefit to the charity.
+Her expertise and skill from her social work background is of great benefit to the charity.
 Her work spans over 40 years as a youth worker, children and families’ social worker, researcher at the UEA and now an independent social worker for family courts in care, adoption and private law proceedings in civil courts.